BackupTheBerlios/sleep-svn/sleep/jsr223/readme-jsr223.txt

   ScriptEngineManager manager = new ScriptEngineManager();
   ScriptEngine sleepEngine = manager.getEngineByName("sleep");

+  Object value = sleepEngine.eval("return 'hello world';");

   @see http://java.sun.com/javase/6/docs/api/javax/script/ScriptEngine.html

 Some notes about the integration:

 - The GLOBAL_SCOPE Bindings of the ScriptContext are treated as Sleep globals.
-The Binding values are dumped into an object scalar with no conversion.
+The ENGINE_SCOPE Bindings of the ScriptContext are treated as script locals.

+  The binding keys are all prefixed with a $ sigil.  i.e the key javax.script.engine is available as $javax.script.engine.

+  Sleep will marshall the bound values into Sleep scalars.

 - The getErrorWriter(), getReader(), and getWriter() values of ScriptContext are virtually ignored.
   1) Sleep doesn't speak Reader/Writer language and 2) they seem to act as blackholes when